Washington Elementary School District #6

 - Engaging and encouraging communication skills while interacting with supervisors, staff, students, etc. to exchange information.

 The physical requirements described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to talk or hear.
-The employee frequently is required to stand and walk.
-The employee is occasionally required to sit; use hands to finger, handle, or feel; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
-The employee must occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, and ability to adjust focus.
+While performing the duties of this job, the employee is occasionally required to stand; walk; sit; use hands to finger, handle, or feel; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; talk or hear and taste or smell.
+The employee must occasionally lift and/or move up to 10 pounds.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception and ability to adjust focus.